matthewsinclair/anvil/intent/st/COMPLETED/ST0006/info.md

 ### Current Status

-**Ready for Sign-off**: All primary objectives achieved with 192 tests, 0 failures.
+**COMPLETED**: All primary objectives achieved with 192 tests, 0 failures.
 Phase 6 advanced options identified and deferred.
 ST0006 can be marked complete upon final review.